NextronSystems/thor-manual/deployment/thor-remote.rst

 source system.

 .. hint::
-   You can pair THOR Remote with the :ref:`core/licensing:customer portal` options available within THOR, to make deployment easier.
+   You can pair THOR Remote with the license retrieval options available within THOR (:ref:`core/licensing:management center` and :ref:`core/licensing:customer portal`), to make deployment easier.
+In that case, all licenses are downloaded to the host that runs the initial THOR Remote command.

 Output
 ^^^^^^